student-7553/static-component-js/README.md

 # static-component-js

-**static-component-js** is a high-performance, JSX-based frontend framework designed for static-oriented websites that require  interactivity.
+**static-component-js** is a high-performance, JSX-based frontend framework designed for static-oriented websites that require a bit of interactivity.
 It is a lightweight alternative to React that eliminates runtime overhead by compiling JSX components directly into static HTML and imperative DOM commands.

 ## Why static-component-js?